 - Catherine Walker, Childcare Manager, Priesthills Nursery

-It’s not easy for a cash-strapped setting to find the money for training.
-But all of our experts told us that it was the one thing they would never scrimp on.
+Your staff team are responsible for the overall effectiveness of your provision and quality of education.
+We know it’s not easy for a cash-strapped setting to find the money to provide training, but our experts told us that it was the one thing they would never scrimp on.

 We’re passionate about staff training and it’s all focused on what the children’s needs are.
 It costs a lot of money to train staff, but the investment has been second to none.
 If we hadn’t done it then we wouldn’t be where we are now.